npwelsh/npwelsh.github.io/index.md

 In my free time, I enjoy getting on my bike, poking around somewhere new backcountry skiing, or tinkering around with some new project at home.
 Always excited about learning new things!

+### Maps
+Here are some maps I made for my Foundations of Earth Data Analytics Class.

+This is United Tribes Technical College in  Bismarck, North Dakota

+<embed type="text/html"
+src="map/uttc.html"
+width="600"
+height="600">